 Because no-one wants a beach holiday in the rain, or a ski holiday with no snow…

 If, like us, you have a travel bucket list for new and exciting destinations to tick off, then you’ll know firsthand what an easy-peasy gateway to exotic locations Singapore really is.
-We not only have the world’s best airport to make traveling with the kids that much easier, but we are blessed to be just a hop, skip and a jump to heaps of fabulous vacay spots.
+We not only have the world’s best airport to make travelling with the kids that much easier, but we are blessed to be just a hop, skip and a jump to heaps of fabulous vacay spots.
 There’s only one thing stopping us from travelling year-round: the weather!
 None of us wants to end up on a beach holiday in a monsoon, a skiing holiday with no snow or a boat trip in the fog, so we’ve searched high and low around Asia for 30 destinations to try and we’ve worked out the best time of the year to visit them.
 We give you our HoneyKids 12-month guide to the best weather for family vacations around Asia…

-January: Maldives, Myanmar or Phuket
+January: Maldives or Phuket

-We start the New Year off fine with three picks guaranteed to get you over the post-Xmas blues with the pretty blue hues of warm oceans and amazing postcard perfect scenery.
+We start the New Year off fine with three picks guaranteed to get you over the post-Xmas blues with the pretty blue hues of warm oceans and amazing postcard-perfect scenery.
 Pack up your buckets, spades and a kid or two (optional: it makes for an amazing romantic break sans kids too!) and head to the Maldives for the ultimate beach holiday, where the warm, sunny days stretch out for almost as long as the white sand at this time of year.

 February: Cambodia, South Korea or Nepal

-If you are looking for somewhere close to home, but still jam-packed with family-friendly fun, Siem Reap in Cambodia makes an ideal destination that kids of all ages will love (we have been there ourselves complete with bubba in an Ergo!).
+If you are looking for somewhere close to home but still jam-packed with family-friendly fun, Siem Reap in Cambodia makes an ideal destination that kids of all ages will love (we have been there ourselves complete with bubba in an Ergo!).